-I love yummy appetizers and this brazen bourbon meatball recipe really fits the bill!
+I love yummy appetizers and this bourbon meatballs recipe really fits the bill!
+The meatballs are succulent and the bourbon sauce is scrumptious and perfectly enhances this appetizer!

 One of the things that I find hard about facing any appetizer is not eating the whole darn thing.
 And when it’s just Christopher and I eating whatever the delish appetizer happens to be, I make a small batch so we won’t be tempted.